mvroomen/portfolio/final-project-part-two.md

 Because I'm aiming for a diverse audience, I've attempted to take a fairly casual, yet educational tone, based off that Dr. Henry Louis Gates, Jr. on the PBS show "Finding Your Roots".
 I'm hoping to strike a balance between my audience learning something new, but not needing to have an in-depth understanding of the Netherlands, its geography, or its politics.

+## Finding Interviewees

+For my interviewees, I selected three individuals.
+For my first interviewee, I selected a Dutch relative who would be able to tell me if my story is authentically representing what actually happened in a truthful, accurate, and clear manor.
+Second, I selected a social science researcher who could tell me if my story flowed well, told the social science story I hoped to tell, and if I had enough evidence to support my claims in terms of context/data (at least based on the outline).
+For the third individual, I selected a friend who is not very familier with social sciences, nor economic development, who knows my family is Dutch, and knows that the Netherlands is somewhere in Europe.

+Note:  I had originally used my story arc to conduct prilimary research with interviewees where I sought information on creating a similar timeline on coal mining in Southwestern Pennsylvania.
+Based on that feedback, which suggested I keep the story focused on Limberg, I was back to square one in terms of next steps.
+However, after the wonderful feedback of my classmates in our in person critique session on Monday, February 21, I created a brand new wireframe based on an entirely new way of presenting my story!
+Luckily, with the addition of Tuesday, I was able to conduct my interviews, receive excellent feedback, and plan for my next steps!

 ## Interview script
 <!--
 > List the goals from your research, and the questions you intend to ask.